 This Regulation gives the limits applicable to third party expenditure.
 This will be limited to one half of the maximum allowed to a candidate in the election.
-For the 2005 Senatorial elections this would have meant that any third party would not have been permitted to spend more than £3,970.85 in the senatorial elections and a third party campaigning in St. Mary alone would not have been permitted to spend more than £806.50.
+If the new amounts proposed had been used at the time of the autumn 2008 elections any third party would not have been permitted to spend more than £4,385.89 in the senatorial elections and a third party campaigning in St. Mary alone would not have been permitted to spend more than £862.59.